Mhdez221993/rubocop/README.md

 ### Run tests

-To test the code, run  `rspec`  from root of the folder using terminal.
+To test the code, run  `rspec`  from the root of the folder using the terminal.

 ## Instructions